 Since this is obviously an easy way out, the question arises as to why Japan didnt take this option.
 And the answer is a combination of geography, history and language.

 First, language.
 Britain can import foreign labour with a basis of at least some English.
 Japans neighbours, China and Korea, did not have fluency or even a basic knowledge of Japanese.

 Second, history.
 In the the China-Japan war, overshadowed for the West by WW2, Chinas casualties were 3.22 million soldiers, with 9.13 million civilians killed in crossfire.
 Even if then-undeveloped and impoverished China were able to offer the skilled labour Japan needed, employing Chinese would have been socially and culturally unacceptable to both parties.

 So.
 An economy of near-full employment with shortages of labour has two choices: open the flood-gates to more immigration, or increase investment in productivity.

-One is the easy way out, with a future prospect of stagnating productivity, and therefore, stagnating prosperity.
+Immigration is the easy way out, but with a future prospect of stagnating productivity, and therefore, stagnating prosperity.
 And increased pressure on housing, education, health and social services.

-The second is the more challenging: rely on our own labour.
+The second option is the more challenging: rely on our own labour.
 But it will need to be better-educated and better trained, with follow-through apprenticeships.
-And industry will need more investment.
+And industry will need more, and reliable investment.